anonymous10forpaper/Large-Language-Model-Driven-Costmap/README.md

 ## 📧 Contact

-If you have questions regarding the paper or this simulation framework, please refer to the official JMS 2026 manuscript submission.
+If you have questions regarding the paper or this framework, please refer to the official JMS manuscript submission.